 - A central trope throughout all Popeye cartoons, with Popeye and Bluto trying to perform greater feats of strength to impress Olive Oyl.

-- In the Tom And Jerry episode Muscle Beach Tom (another Beach Episode example), Tom and Butch try to out-do each other with feats of strength in order to impress a female cat.
+- In the Tom and Jerry episode Muscle Beach Tom (another Beach Episode example), Tom and Butch try to out-do each other with feats of strength in order to impress a female cat.
 After Butch defeats Tom, Tom, still determined, fills his bathing suit up with balloons to look muscular, tying an anchor around his waist to keep from floating away.
 Tom knocks out Butch and wins his girlfriend back, but things go horribly wrong for Tom when he crosses Jerry again, and Tom is sent floating away into the sky.

 - While it's usually, more importantly, a case of Single Woman Seeks Good Man in real life, straight, bi, and pan women, as do bi, pan, and gay men, can easily see muscular men (whether their muscles be big or lean) as attractive.
 That being said, downplayed because they can be attracted to other physical aspects of a person, and any person worth their salt would choose based on less outwardly shallow aspects anyways.